FC Tirol Innsbruck

 FC Tirol Innsbruck was an Austrian association football club from Innsbruck, Tyrol which existed between 1993 and 2002, when bankruptcy was declared.

 History

-It was – after the establishment of FC Swarovski Tirol in 1986 – the second split-off of FC Wacker Innsbruck, whose Bundesliga license it adopted at the end of the 1992–93 season.
-The club, at first named FC Innsbruck Tirol, won the Austrian football championship in 2000, 2001 and 2002.
-Soon after winning the championship in 2002 the club had to file for bankruptcy and disbanded after losing the Bundesliga license for the season 2002/03.
+Tirol Innsbruck was formed after the dissolvement of FC Swarovski Tirol in 1992 which was the second split-off of FC Wacker Innsbruck, whose Bundesliga license it had lost at the end of the 1992–93 season.
+The club reached the final of the Intertoto Cup in 1995, losing to Strasbourg.
+The club, at first named FC Innsbruck Tirol, won the Austrian football championship three times.
+In the 1999-2000, 2000-2001 and 2001-2002 season.
+Soon after winning the championship in the 2001-2002 season the club had to file for bankruptcy and disbanded after losing the Bundesliga license on 21 June 2002 for the 2002/03 season.
+FC Wacker Innsbruck (2002) was then formed as a phoenix club.